neerazz/TriArchitect-Agent/resources/paper/main.md

 ### 4.4 Implementation Details

-I implemented TriArchitect locally using a robust stack designed for reproducibility.
+We implemented TriArchitect locally using a robust stack designed for reproducibility.

 *   **Graph Database:** The TMG is implemented using **NetworkX** (v3.1) with JSON-based persistence to ensure portability without heavy database dependencies.
-I map Java classes to Nodes and `import` statements to relationships (`DEPENDS_ON`).
+We map Java classes to Nodes and `import` statements to relationships (`DEPENDS_ON`).
 *   **Orchestration:** Agents are implemented in Python 3.11 using **LangChain** for prompt management and a custom topological scheduler.
-*   **LLM Backend:** I utilize the OpenAI API (Tier 5) for GPT-5.1.
+*   **LLM Backend:** We utilize the OpenAI API (Tier 5) for GPT-5.1.
 Context windows are managed by a sliding window summarizer.
 *   **Verification Sandbox:** The Validator uses **Docker** (v24.0) with a "Hot Pool" strategy.
 We maintain 5-10 pre-initialized containers in a `PAUSED` state (using `docker pause`), which allows us to acquire a ready environment in <50ms (vs. ~600ms for a cold boot), significantly accelerating the feedback loop.
-*   **Static Analysis:** I use **JavaParser** to extract the initial AST and seed the graph.
+*   **Static Analysis:** We use **JavaParser** to extract the initial AST and seed the graph.

 ---

 ## 5. The Validator-Veto Protocol

 In traditional multi-agent systems (e.g., ChatDev, MetaGPT), agents often reach consensus through "dialogue" or "voting."
-I argue that for code migration, dialogue is insufficient.
+We argue that for code migration, dialogue is insufficient.
 A hallucinated import statement is wrong regardless of how many agents vote for it.

 ### 5.1 Protocol Logic
 The Validator-Veto Protocol enforces **Evidence-Based Consensus**: